gulpetl/gulp-etl-tap-flat/README.md

 # gulp-etl-tap-flat #

 *(this plugin is being developed from *[gulp-etl-handlelines](https://github.com/gulpetl/gulp-etl-handlelines/)*.
-The original readme from gulp-etl-handlelines is below)*

-Utility function providing a "handleline" callback which is called for every record in a **gulp-etl** **Message Stream**.
-This very powerful functionality can be used for filtering, transformations, counters, etc. and is a nice way to add functionality without building a full module.
-It also powers a number of our other modules, greatly simplifying their development by handling the "boilerplate" code needed for a module.
-Works in both buffer and streaming mode.
+The job of this plugin is to take a Flat File of any kind from a user and emit out an ndjson file.
+The plugin works in both buffer mode and stream mode.
+The defaultCallBack here will call the defaultHandleLines function which emits out records with only one property "StrValue"

 This is a **[gulp-etl](https://gulpetl.com/)** plugin, and as such it is a [gulp](https://gulpjs.com/) plugin. **data-etl** plugins processes [ndjson](http://ndjson.org/) data streams/files which we call **Message Streams** and which are compliant with the [Singer specification](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md#output).
 Message Streams look like this: